Sharp existence conditions and geometric inheritance for overdetermined free boundary problems of Laplacian and bi-Laplacian type: Introduction

-admits the following physical interpretation: \begin{description} \item[$\int_C f \, dx$:] \textbf{Total source strength.} In electrostatics, if $f$ represents a charge density, this is the total electric charge enclosed within the fixed core $C$.
-In potential theory or fluid dynamics, it represents the total output of a source distribution. \item[$\int_{\partial C} g \, d\sigma$:] \textbf{Total flux through the core's boundary.} The function $g$ on the free boundary $\partial\Omega$ is the prescribed magnitude of the gradient (electric field, velocity).
-Its integral over $\partial C$ is the total flux that would exit through $\partial C$ \textit{if} the domain's boundary were exactly $\partial C$. \item[The inequality:] It asserts that the total source inside $C$ must \textbf{strictly exceed} the flux that could be accommodated by $\partial C$.
-This surplus of source energy forces the domain to expand beyond $C$ ($\Omega \supset C$) so that the flux can be distributed over a larger boundary $\partial\Omega$, where it matches the prescribed value $g$. \end{description}
+acts as a critical charge criterion.
+It determines a priori, without any free boundary computation, whether a source distribution $f$ within the core $C$ is intense enough to sustain a prescribed flux profile $g$ on an outer boundary.
+Physically, $\int_C f$ represents the total source strength—total electric charge in electrostatics, or total output of a source distribution in potential theory—while $\int_{\partial C} g$ is the total flux that would exit through the core's boundary if the domain's boundary were exactly $\partial C$.
+The inequality asserts that the total source inside $C$ must strictly exceed the flux that can be accommodated by $\partial C$.
+This surplus forces the domain to expand beyond $C$ ($\Omega\supset C$) so that the flux can be distributed over a larger boundary $\partial\Omega$ where it matches the prescribed value $g$.